PM Modi presidents meet on Covid situation and vaccination - ExBulletin

 PM Modi presidents meet on Covid situation and vaccination

-New Delhi: Prime Minister Narendra Modi chaired a meeting on Saturday on the COVID-19 and vaccination situation with senior officials.
+New Delhi [India], November 27 (ANI): Prime Minister Narendra Modi chaired a meeting on Saturday on the situation relating to COVID-19 and vaccination with senior officials.

 Cabinet Secretary Rajiv Guba, Union Health Secretary Rajesh Bhushan, Principal Secretary to Prime Minister Modi PK Mishra and NITI Aayog (health) member Dr VK Paul among others attended the meeting.

-India has reported 8,318 new cases of COVID-19 in the past 24 hours, the health ministry informed.
+India reported 8,318 fresh Cases of COVID-19 in the past 24 hours, the health ministry informed.

 As many as 465 people have died from COIVD-19 infection in the country in the past 24 hours, bringing the death toll to 4,67,933.